 Did you feel an ache in your heart when your child ran to your helper instead of to you when he was hurt?
 Or felt a little tug of jealousy when he cried copiously saying goodbye to her at the airport when it was time for her to leave?

-Much as we want to bond with our child and build a strong relationship, as a working parent, sometimes we just don’t have the time nor the energy.
+Much as we want to bond with our child and build a strong relationship, as working parents, sometimes we just don’t have the time nor the energy.
 But if we don’t build that bond and attachment especially in the early years, it may become difficult later for a trusting and meaningful relationship to develop.

 I speak from experience that investing time and energy in my children when they were younger has reaped benefits.
 I see nothing of the angst or the door slamming or the sullenness in my two teenagers and one tween.
 Contrary to what many parents complain about not being able to get through to their teens, I have a wonderful relationship with my boys.
 We talk all the time and they confide in me.